ferraripr/HomeAlarmPlusPi/README.md

 Introduction
 ------------
 An open source alarm monitoring system using Raspberry Pi, Netduino Plus 1 and ATtiny85.
-This is a base class library.

 Warning
 ------------